RCodingForEcology/.github/profile/README.md

-# 🌱 R Coding for Ecology — Code Repository
+# 🌱 R Coding for Ecology — Code Repos

 Welcome to **RCodingForEcology** 👋
 This GitHub organization hosts the **official R code and runnable examples** accompanying the book: